soustern/dnd_5_monster.codex/README.md

 ### JavaScript

-This language was used extensively, being responsible for connecting to the API, manipulating the DOM, formatting user input and preventing the default behavior when necessary.
-Although handy and performant, the structure of the code could have been much more organised and fragmented in multiple components.
+This language was used extensively, being responsible for connecting to the API, manipulating the DOM, formatting user input and preventing default behavior when necessary.
+Although handy and performant, the structure of the code could be much more organised and fragmented in multiple components.

 ### Flask

 Being a micro-framework, flask presented itself as an amazing tool for quickly setting up the routing structure.
-It also worked well as a personal development environment that was very simple to set up.
+It also worked well as a personal development environment that was very simple get up and running.
-But, in hindsight, I can see how this project could have worked out without flask, making it not necessary.
+But, in hindsight, I can see how this project would have worked without flask, making it not necessary.

 ## Resources

 ### Stack Overflow

 Stack Overflow was very useful for finding solutions about very specific bugs.
-Odds where someone had already asked about that before.
+Odds were someone had already asked about that before.

 ### Youtube